A PRIMER ON THE ROCKY FLATS RETIREE REIMBURSEMENT ACCOUNT FOR THOSE OVER AGE 65: (updated Dec 2025)

 Call the UHC call center at 844-355-3359 for forms, or questions.

 For eligible surviving spouses, their RRA remains intact as long as they remain eligible for the benefit.
-In order to retain eligibility, they must complete a Surviving Spouse Affidavit form annually, mailed to all surviving spouses by the Rocky Flats Benefits Center, certifying that they continue to be eligible for benefits, i.e.: they have not remarried, are not employed, etc. Failure to complete and return the affidavit timely will result in permanent loss of benefits.
-Questions regarding this Surviving Spouse Affidavit and/or surviving spouse eligibility should be directed to the Rocky Flats Benefits Center at 1-866-296-5036.
+In order to retain eligibility, they must complete a Surviving Spouse Affidavit form at the time of the retiree’s death certifying that they are eligible for benefits.
+Questions regarding this Surviving spouse Affidavit and/or surviving spouse eligibility should be directed to the Rocky Flats Benefits Center at 1-866-296-5036.

 How the RRA is funded

 The Rocky Flats Benefits Center automatically funds each RRA account at the beginning of each calendar year with an amount predetermined based on the retiree’s date of retirement.
-No action by the retiree is required for this annual funding to happen.
+No action by the retiree is required for this annual funding.
 Eligible retirees and spouses can track/confirm these annual contributions by viewing the Contributions Overview section of their RRA accounts on-line at www.UHCRetireeAccounts.com.
+Additionally, retirees and surviving spouse’s receive a Confirmation Statement from the Rocky Flats Benefits Center in November of each year that includes this annual funding information.

 How to use the RRA for non-insurance premium medical expenses